LHSjames/IS-477-Final-Project/StatusReport.md

 * Generated two visualizations (`fig_price_hist.png` and `fig_price_by_room.png`) to summarize price patterns and room-type differences.
 * Interpreted EDA results to guide feature selection and transformation for the upcoming modeling phase.
 * Documented the EDA findings and integrated visualizations into the StatusReport.md file for Milestone 3.

+---

+## 6. Overall Summary

+This milestone marks a significant and successful transition from project planning to full-scale execution.
+As a team, we have not only met but exceeded our initial goals for this stage of the project.

+Our workflow began with the foundational data engineering tasks, fulfilling the requirements for **Phase 2 (Integration)**.
+We successfully authored a notebook (`01_data_integration.ipynb`) to perform a two-stage relational merge, combining three distinct data sources (`listings`, `reviews`, and `neighbourhoods`) into a single, comprehensive dataset.
+This process, which expanded our dataset to over 466,000 records, was a critical first step.

+We immediately progressed to **Phase 3 (Cleaning)**, where we systematically addressed data quality issues as discussed in Module 9.
+Our cleaning notebook (`02_cleaning.ipynb`) dropped entirely null columns and, most importantly, removed all 35,550 records with missing price data, resulting in a clean, analysis-ready file.
+This work also fulfilled our "Storage and Organization" plan by producing a new, processed CSV.

+This clean dataset was then handed off for **Phase 4 (EDA)**.
+This analysis, documented in the `eda.ipynb` notebook, directly addressed our core research questions by visualizing price distributions, comparing room types, and analyzing neighborhood-specific trends.
+The findings from this phase confirm our initial hypotheses and provide a clear direction for feature selection.

+At this point, we have successfully completed all project requirements related to data integration (Module 7-8), quality (Module 9), and cleaning (Module 10).
+With the data engineering and exploratory analysis complete, our project is now perfectly positioned to proceed to **Phase 5 (Model Selection)**.